On the Addressability Problem on CSS Codes: Addressability

-Some of these properties are not closed under composition (\ref{property:depth},\ref{property:gates}), while others (\ref{property:clifford},\ref{property:swaps},\ref{property:global}) are closed.
+Some of these properties are not closed under composition (\ref{property:depth},\ref{property:gates}), while others (\ref{property:clifford},\ref{property:swaps},\ref{property:global},\ref{property:kfold}) are closed.
 To see why this matters, suppose we had an addressable $T$ gate from depth-2 circuits, and we wanted to apply $T$ gates to logical qubits 1 and 2.
 At the logical level, these gates \emph{should} commute with each other and we should be able to apply them in parallel, but there is no guarantee that the physical circuit will still have depth 2.
 Thus, we give a stronger definition:

-\begin{definition}[Parallel Addressability] Let $U$ be a $p$-qubit unitary and $P$ a family of circuits.
-We say that $U$ is $P$-\emph{parallel addressable} on $\Code$ if, for any set $I$ of \emph{disjoint} ordered tuples of $p$ logical qubits, there is a circuit in $P$ which has the logical action $\Bar{U}$ applied to all tuples in $I$. \end{definition}
+\begin{definition}[Parallel Addressability] Let $U$ be a $m$-qubit unitary and $\mathcal{F}$ a family of circuits.
+We say that $U$ is $\mathcal{F}$-\emph{parallel addressable} on $\Code$ if, for any set $I$ of \emph{disjoint} ordered tuples of $m$ logical qubits, there is a circuit in $\mathcal{F}$ which has the logical action $\Bar{U}$ applied to all tuples in $I$. \end{definition}

-It is easy to see that these definitions are equivalent if $P$ is closed under composition: \begin{lemma} Let $U$ be a $p$-qubit unitary and $P$ a family of circuits which is closed under composition.
-Then $U$ is $P$-addressable if and only if $U$ is $P$-parallel addressable. \end{lemma} \begin{proof} One direction is easy.
-Conversely, if $U$ is $P$-addressable, then for any disjoint set of $p$-tuples of logical qubits $\{I_k\}$, we can find circuits in $P$ for each tuple.
-Composing these together will have the required logical action, and the composed circuit will also be in $P$.
+It is easy to see that these definitions are equivalent if $\mathcal{F}$ is closed under composition: \begin{lemma} Let $U$ be a $m$-qubit unitary and $\mathcal{F}$ a family of circuits which is closed under composition.
+Then $U$ is $\mathcal{F}$-addressable if and only if $U$ is $\mathcal{F}$-parallel addressable. \end{lemma} \begin{proof} The direction parallel-addressability-to-addressability is implied by definition.
+Conversely, if $U$ is $\mathcal{F}$-addressable, then for any disjoint set of $m$-tuples of logical qubits $\{I_k\}$, we can find circuits in $\mathcal{F}$ for each tuple.
+Composing these together will have the required logical action, and the composed circuit will also be in $\mathcal{F}$. \end{proof}